-The following table lists Informix® tools that you can use for entering information into your database.
+The following table lists HCL® OneDB® tools that you can use for entering information into your database.
 The acronyms in the Reference column are explained after the table.

 Tool Purpose Reference dbaccessdemo Prepare and populate sample databases.
 DB-A, SQLR DB-Access Edit a database by entering explicit commands.
-DB-A, SQLS onunload & onload Copy an entire database or selected database tables to or from files on tape or disk.
-MG, AR dbload Load data from one or more text files into one or more existing tables.
-MG LOAD & UNLOAD Load data from (or into) a text file.
-SQLS dbexport , dbimport Copy an entire database using text files.
+DB-A, SQLS dbload Load data from one or more text files into one or more existing tables.
 MG Enterprise Replication Update selected databases each time a specified table is updated.
-ER

-Tool Purpose Reference C application Use SQL commands embedded in a C program to update databases.
-ESQLC, DAPI Java [TM] application Use SQL commands embedded in a JavaTM program to update databases.
+ER C application Use SQL commands embedded in a C program to update databases.
+ESQLC, DAPI, DBDK JavaTM application Use SQL commands embedded in a JavaTM program to update databases.
 JavaTM